A late start of our Big Circuit temples tour

 In search of a famous travel guide figurant

-Another fact associated with this temple is the that one of the previous covers of Lonely Planet was photographed here, including the old man who seems to have been living in one of the many niches of this temple for many years.
+Another fact associated with this temple is that one of the previous covers of Lonely Planet was photographed here, including the old man who seems to have been living in one of the many niches of this temple for many years.
 A friend at home told us to find him.
 I walk around in this temple forest for a long time, but in the end, I do meet him.

 Pilgrimage and sensationalism mixed

 The scene that I encounter has something of a mixture between pilgrimage and sensationalism.
 The man sits calmly – in a black shirt and bright green trousers – in front of a small building, with some of the wooden things that he offers for sale.
 The tourists displace each other to photograph him.
 It is quite an embarrassing situation, but I also see many people expressing their respect and leaving a tip.
 I also take a picture from a distance.
-Try to imagine this for yourself; thanks to a photo on the cover of a travel guide, you turn into a curiosity on your old age.
+Try to imagine this for yourself; thanks to a photo on the cover of a travel guide, you turn into a curiosity in your old age.

 No more poisonous snakes around